gdeol4/Geosegmentation_model/README.md

 * **Gender** - The gender of a customer may play a role in whether they stay or leave
     + **Male**
     + **Female**
-* **Age** - The age of a customer - younger customers may be more likely to move compared to older customers
+* **Age** - The age of a customer
-* **Tenure** - The duration of a customers dealings with a bank - a longer tenure may build loyalty and affect their decision to stay
+* **Tenure** - The duration of a customers dealings with a bank - a longer tenure may build loyalty
 * **Balance** - A customers bank balance - could affect promotions, interest rates, and account fees
 * **NumOfProducts** - How many products a customer subscribes to - more products may lead to higher chances of staying
-* **HasCrCard** - Whether a customer has a credit card with the bank or not - increases the banks presence in a customers life
+* **HasCrCard** - If a customer has a credit card with the bank or not - increases the banks presence in a customers life
-* **IsActiveMember** - Whether the customer been active in the last 6 months - active customers could be more likely to stay
+* **IsActiveMember** - Customers activity wiith bank in the last 6 months - active customers could be more likely to stay
-* **EstimatedSalary** - The banks estimate of a customers salary - higher earning customers could have more investments with the bank
+* **EstimatedSalary** - Banks estimate of a customers salary - higher earners may have more investments with the bank
 * **Exited** - Whether a customers stays with the bank or leaves